-Close the liftgate
+Close the tailgate

-Only drive with the liftgate closed.
+Only drive with the tailgate closed.
 Failure to do so may endanger passengers or other road users or may damage the vehicle in the event of an accident or a braking and evasive maneuver.
 In addition, exhaust gas may flow into the passenger compartment.

-If special circumstances make it absolutely necessary to drive with the liftgate open:
+If special circumstances make it absolutely necessary to drive with the tailgate open:

-- 1. Close all windows and the glass roof. - Switch off the recirculated-air mode and significantly increase the air flow rate of the automatic climate control, page 95.
+- 1. Coupe: close all windows. - 2.
+Switch off the recirculated-air mode and switch the airflow control of the heating, air conditioner, or automatic climate control to high, refer to page 94 or 96.